-Gently scrape excess soil from the trim material with a clean, dull knife or scraper.
+- Gently scrape excess soil from the trim material with a clean, dull knife or scraper.
 Use very little cleaner, light pressure and clean cloths (preferably cheesecloth).
 Cleaning should start at the outside of the stain, "feathering" toward the center.
-Keep changing to a clean section of the cloth.
-When you clean a stain from fabric, immediately dry the area with an air hose, hair dryer, or heat lamp to help prevent a cleaning ring.
+Keep changing to a clean section of the cloth. - When you clean a stain from fabric, immediately dry the area with a blow dryer or a heat lamp to help prevent a cleaning ring.
 (See the previous NOTICE.)